momjs/mom/README.md

 To do for 1.3
 -------------
 - [x] initialize module system only on parts of the dom
-- [ ] embrace module names with '-'
+- [x] embrace module names with '-' instead of CamelCase
 - [ ] better wrong formated settings json exception
 - [ ] module/part builder sanity checks
 - [ ] provision single dom node